meza/trance-stack/README.md

 ### Dependency Version Updates

-The stack uses [Renovate](https://www.mend.io/free-developer-tools/renovate) to automatically update the dependencies.
+We use [Renovate](https://www.mend.io/free-developer-tools/renovate) to automatically update the dependencies.
 The configuration is in the `<project_root>/.github/renovate.json` file.

 By default, it is configured to update the dependencies according to some basic rules: